ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.admin/tab-events.md

 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/adapterref/iobroker.admin/tab-events.md
-title: The events tab
+title: The Events tab
-hash: Yi2E6W9RHhmNwuCEDkiJSk2tvvns8JKWVvLyrnyoMmo=
+hash: Jd/OCziLpD5NEpRYCSU4SojMo2Q+BeRO1rICq8meWjM=
 ---
 # The Events tab
-In this tab, the current states of all data points are displayed.
+The current states of all data points are displayed in this tab.
 The values can also be changed.

 ![iobroker_admin_states_columns](../../../de/adapterref/iobroker.admin/img/tab-events_States_columns.jpg)

 ## The page content
-On the page, the existing objects are tabulated.
-The columns can be sorted alphabetically in ascending or descending order by clicking on the column headers according to the contents of the corresponding columns (toggle function).
-The fields underneath are used to filter the data points according to their own criteria.
+The existing objects are displayed in tabular form on the page.
+The columns can be sorted alphabetically in ascending or descending order by clicking on the column headers (toggle function).
+The fields below are used to filter the data points according to your own criteria.

 The table consists of the following columns:

 ### **1.)
 ID**
-This is the unique name of the corresponding data point, according to the structure consisting of e.g. Name of the adapter.Number of the instance.User name.Channel name.Data point name.
+This is the unique name of the corresponding data point, according to the structure consisting of e.g. name of the adapter.number of the instance.device name.channel name.data point name.

 ### **2.)
-Parents name**
+Parents Name**
-The same content as in column 3 name.
+The same content as in column 3 Name.

 ### **3.)
 Name**
 The name of the data point.
-This can be an automatically generated or manually assigned name that is more understandable.
+This can be an automatically generated or a manually assigned name that is easier to understand.
 This name does not have to be unique.

 ### **4.)
 Value**
-Here, the current value of the data point is specified.
+The current value of the data point is specified here.

 This value is editable

 ### **5.)
 Confirmed**
-If this value has been changed and this is taken from the system, the value _true_, otherwise _false._
+If this value was changed and accepted by the system, the value is _true_, otherwise _false._

 ### **6.)
 Source**
-Here it is specified, which instance has carried out the last change of the data point.
+Here it is specified which instance made the last change to the data point.

 ### **7.)
 Time**
-This is the timestamp to which the data point was last updated.
+This is the timestamp when the data point was last updated.

-### **8.)
-Changed**
+### **8.) changed**
-This is the timestamp to which the value of the datapoint last changed.
+This is the timestamp when the value of the data point last changed.

 ## The page footer
-In the page footer, there is still a little information
+There is some information in the footer

 ![iobroker_admin_states_footer](../../../de/adapterref/iobroker.admin/img/tab-events_States_footer.jpg)

 ### **1.)
 Reload**
-This icon can be clicked to bring the table up to date.
+This icon can be clicked to update the table.

 ### **2.)
 Page information**
-The info block in the middle of the page foot gives the possibility to adjust the lines per page with the pulldown menu.
-Available are 20, 100, 200, 500 and 1000 lines per page.
-Furthermore, there is the information how many pages there are in total, as well as the possibility with the arrow icons the pages forward or back to scroll.
+The info block in the middle of the page footer gives you the option of setting the lines per page with the pull-down menu.
+20, 100, 200, 500 and 1000 lines per page are available.
+Furthermore, there is information on how many pages there are in total, as well as the option of scrolling forwards or backwards using the arrow icons.

 ### **3.)
-Data Point Information**
+Data point information**
-This information indicates the total number of existing data points and the range displayed on the current page.
+This information indicates the total number of existing data points and the range of them displayed on the current page.